ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 STEP 3		Option LIST_TEMPLATE_DETAILS = on

 Now the utility has to be told how the old template relates to the new one.
-This is done with the MAPPING key in the ini file.
+This is done with the MAPPING key in the config file.
 Remember, many changes can be made to source templates that do not require this utility.
 See the Notes section starting with "All possible Source Template changes".